Approximation in Hilbert spaces of the Gaussian and related analytic kernels: Acknowledgements

 for all $n \geq 0$ and $0 \leq k \leq n$.
-Note that it follows from assumption~\eqref{eq:alpha-assumption} that $\alpha_k \geq \lambda^{-k} k!$ for every $k \geq 0$.
-Assumption~\eqref{eq:alpha-assumption} is sufficient, though far from necessary, to ensure that every element of $H(K)$ is an analytic function if $\varphi$ is analytic (see Proposition~\ref{prop:analytic}).
-The reason for its inclusion is related to the techniques we use to prove our lower bounds and is discussed in more detail in \Cref{rmk:alpha-assumption-unif,rmk:alpha-assumption-l2}.
+Implying that $\alpha_k \geq \alpha_0 \lambda^{-k} k!$ for every $k \geq 0$, this assumption is far from necessary to ensure that $H(K)$ consists of analytic functions.
+Why we employ~\eqref{eq:alpha-assumption} is related to deficiencies in the technique we use to obtain lower bounds and is discussed in more detail in \Cref{rmk:alpha-assumption-unif,rmk:alpha-assumption-l2}.
+Note that we have not imposed any smoothness assumptions on the function $\varphi$, the qualitative properties of which play no role in our results.
+While a non-smooth $\varphi$ yields a Hilbert space of non-smooth functions, these functions are ``morally'' smooth, being products of a smooth function and a known non-smooth function.
+It is necessary to include $\varphi$ if our results are to apply to the Gaussian kernel.

-We are in particular interested in those selections of $(\alpha_k)_{k=0}^\infty$ and $\varphi$ for which the kernel $K$ assumes closed form.
-Let $\varepsilon > 0$ be the \emph{scale parameter}.
-The following four kernels that satisfy assumptions~\eqref{eq:phi-assumption} and~\eqref{eq:alpha-assumption} have appeared in the literature.
+We are aware of four weighted power series kernels that have closed form expressions, satisfy~\eqref{eq:phi-assumption} and~\eqref{eq:alpha-assumption}, and have appeared in the literature.
+Let $\varepsilon > 0$ be a shape parameter.
 The Gaussian kernel